orlov-n/orlov-n/README.md

 ### Hi there!
 My name is Nickolai, but you can call me Nick.
 I'm a developer with a background in visual arts.
-I was a professional photographer before recognizing how much opportunity for creativity there is in programming and since I have a great passion for making visually captivating products I knew that's what I wanted to do next.
+I was a professional photographer before recognizing how much opportunity for creativity there is in programming and since I have a great passion for making visually captivating product I knew that's what I wanted to do next.